 40 As had been her glory, so was her dishonor increased, and her excellency was turned into mourning.

-41 Moreover king Antiochus wrote to his whole kingdom, that all should be one people,
+41 Moreover sovereign Antiochus wrote to his whole kingdom, that all should be one people,

 42 And every one should leave his laws: so all the heathen agreed according to the commandment of the king.